Hello, Fellow Hacker!

 When does registration close?

 Registration will remain open until the hackathon itself begins.
-However, the deadline to register in order to be guaranteed shirts and other limited supplies will be Thursday, November 22nd.
+However, a deadline for guaranteed shirts and other limited swag exists and will be decided as the date approaches.

 Are walk-ins allowed?